 Depending on how much work you need help with, and what kind of work it is, there are usually three ways to pay your VA:

 If it’s a one-time project, there will usually be a flat fee for the project, paid upfront.
 Communication is key, as, with any large project, you want to make sure your ideas get across.

 This is a great option if you have a variety of administrative tasks that you need help with.
 A VA will track their time while performing these tasks, and invoice you upon completion.
 Your VA will have policies in place that protect both you and your VA.
 Take the time to read it, it’s important to know what is acceptable in your terms, and what isn’t.

 This option is probably the best out of all options.
 Retaining a VA’s time means you are a priority.
 A VA will pay attention to YOUR tasks before an hourly or project-based client.

 Your VA will still track their time, and let you know if you are nearing the end of your retainer.
 You can decide on purchasing another chunk of time or, you can choose to have the job completed next month.

 Give your VA a clear idea of what the end result should look like by showing them some examples of completed work.
 The work your freelance administrative assistant does for you should still meet your standards.

 Pay on time.
 Trust is a major component of the business owner-virtual assistant relationship.
-This trust is a two-way street.
 You should feel like you can trust your VA to get the work done, and your VA should trust you to pay on time.

 If it’s not working…